 If you're an Elk and would like to start a program of your own, or augment an existing program, National Adopt a Veteran Chairman Stewart Israel of Plymouth, MI Lodge No. 1780, has created several informative documents to walk you throug the process.
 Visit our Adopt-a-Veteran Program page for more information.

-For a list of the Lodges which were awarded Freedom Grants and brief descriptions of their programs, click here.
+For a list of Lodges that received 2014-15 Freedom Grants, click here.

 Veterans Leather Program